edm1922/mental-health-support/docs/database-management.md

 # Database Management Guide

-This guide explains how to manage the database schema for the Mental Health Support application.
+This guide explains how to manage the database schema for the Healmate application.

 ## Overview